So You Want To Be A Theater Arts Dancer: What It Takes

 * Respect for Your Coach.
 A qualified Theater Arts coach is an expert in the field, so rather than arguing, you should listen to and do whatever he or she tells you, because your coach is trying to teach you how to do things correctly, so that you don’t hurt yourselves.
 Granted, sometimes, a guest coach, who doesn’t work with you all the time, may not be aware of what your individual strengths and limitations are; so, if you feel that something is not working for you, it is okay and appropriate to let the coach know.
 However, you should do so in a respectful and professional manner.
 Then the coach can make appropriate adjustments in his or her instructions to you or give you an alternative way of doing something.

 * Respect for Each Other.
 Respecting each other means being kind to and having patience with one another and trusting each other as partners.
 Trying to get a lift right can be frustrating, but if you are patient and kind in communicating with each other, your relationship with each other, as partners, will be better for it.
-Trusting means each partner having faith that the other will do exactly what he or she is supposed to do and not put one’s health in jeopardy.
+Trusting means each partner having faith that the other will do exactly what he or she is supposed to do and not put one’s health in jeopardy. - Willingness to Listen and Follow Instructions.
+I mention this last, but it is arguably the most critical.

 * Ladies, I don’t care if your skirt has come over your head or if your partner’s hand is in a spot that hurts: when your partner has you in the air, do not make any moves or adjustments that he has not specifically asked you to make, as doing so could cause him to drop you or to injure himself while trying to compensate for a sudden change in weight distribution on your part.
 If something hurts, wait until you are safely on the ground to let him know, rather than trying to fix it yourself while you are airborne, and then he can make adjustments on the next try.
 At the same time, if he tells you that he needs you to make an adjustment, even if you think you know better than he does, you should set aside your ego and listen to him and do exactly as he says.
 Your very life could depend on it.
 If you don’t understand his instructions, it is okay to ask for clarification, but you should do so without making any unsolicited movements.* Gentlemen, I realize if you can do Theater Arts, you are sort of a mythological creature in the Ballroom world and likely to have to pair with partners of varying sizes, which can sometimes make it hard to know where exactly to place your hands from one partner to the next.
 However, if a partner tells you that she is uncomfortable or experiencing pain, the way that you are holding her, please listen and try to adjust, accordingly, on your next lift attempt.
 Doing so can prevent injury and will help you both to dance better.